metincetin/comma/README.md

 app.start();
 ```

-To execute a find specific command, return value of `getName()` is used.
+To execute a specific command, return value of `getName()` is used to find in registered commands.
 The result would be

 ```text
 ~ yourApp hello